pyx-industries/julee/docs/architecture/solutions/modules.rst

             response = await self.client.messages.create(...)
             return response.content

-The composition doesn't know (or care) which implementation is used:
+The use case doesn't know (or care) which implementation is used:

 ::

-    class ExtractionComposition:
+    class ExtractionUseCase:
         def __init__(self, knowledge: KnowledgeService):
             self.knowledge = knowledge  # Could be embedded or dispatched